BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceBreaker.md

 For more fun, you can add an 8x8 led matrix.
 It is cheap (less than
 $1) and easy to find (just google search `max7219 8x8 led matrix`).
-Make sure pin labels (CLK,CS,DIN,GND,VCC) correspond to the image, then insert it in the PMOD1A connector of the IceStik as shown on the image.
+Make sure pin labels (CLK,CS,DIN,GND,VCC) correspond to the image, then insert it in the PMOD1A connector of the IceStik as shown on the image (the image shows an IceStick instead of an IceBreaker, refer to the pin numbers that are the same for all PMODs).

 FemtoSOC configuration
 ----------------------